Sidebar

 write(data)

-Writes data and returns the number of bytes written.
+Returns: number of bytes written.
 If writing fails, returns `none()` and stores the error text.

 port.write('G0 X0 Y0\n');